citp/privacy-policy-historical/h/ho/hos/hostexcellence.com.md

 [](http://www.hostexcellence.com/index.php/v2/pages.privacy#top)

-VIII.
+VII.
 Special Offers and Updates

 Our customers and users will occasionally receive newsletters or e-mails with information on products, services, or special offers.
 Out of respect for the privacy of our users, Ecommerce gives them the opportunity to opt-out from receiving these types of communications.

-If do not wish to receive our newsletter, promotional communications or any other non-service related communication, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by emailing us at [info@ecommerce.com](mailto:info@ecommerce.com) or you may contact us at 1-800-861-9394 or via written mail by sending a letter to 247 Mitch Lane, Hopkinsville, Kentucky 42240, to opt-out.
+If do not wish to receive our newsletter, promotional communications or any other non-service related communication, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by emailing us at [info@ecommerce.com](mailto:info@ecommerce.com) or you may contact us at 1-800-861-9394 or via written mail by sending a letter to 1774 Dividend Drive, Columbus, OH 43228, to opt-out.

 On some occasions, it may be necessary to send out service-related announcements.
 In most cases, users may not opt-out of these communications.
 If you do not wish to receive them, you have the option to deactivate your account.
-You may deactivate your account by creating a cancellation request ticket in your hosting control panel, or by emailing us at [info@ecommerce.com](mailto:info@ecommerce.com) or by contacting us at 1-800-861-9394 or via written mail by sending a letter to 247 Mitch Lane, Hopkinsville, Kentucky 42240, to opt-out.
+You may deactivate your account by creating a cancellation request ticket in your hosting control panel, or by emailing us at [info@ecommerce.com](mailto:info@ecommerce.com) or by contacting us at 1-800-861-9394 or via written mail by sending a letter to 1774 Dividend Drive, Columbus, OH 43228, to opt-out.

 [](http://www.hostexcellence.com/index.php/v2/pages.privacy#top)

-IX.
+VIII.
 Legal Disclaimer

 Though we make every effort to preserve your privacy, we may need to disclose personal information when required by law, if we have a good-faith belief that such action is necessary and required to comply with a current judicial proceeding, a court order, subpoena or other legal process served on Ecommerce.